Kansas law students advocating for diploma privilege, against in-person exam next week

 LAWRENCE, Kan.
 (KSNW) – The Kansas Bar Exam is next week and students and faculty from the state’s law schools are advocating for a measure that would side-step the exam.

-Two bar examinees spoke with KSN about their concerns, but there names are not being shared out of fear of push-back.
+Two bar examinees spoke with KSN about their concerns, but their names are not being shared out of fear of push-back.

-“We want to go actually start the jobs we’ve been offered or use that bar license to find a job because we’ve got loan payments coming due in a couple months.
+“We want to go actually start the jobs, we’ve been offered or use that bar license to find a job because we’ve got loan payments coming due in a couple of months.
 People have families that are relying on them to support them,” one bar examinee said.

 Students have been studying for the bar exam in a schedule that matches a full-time job since graduating law school several months ago, according to the students.
 Typically, students from Kansas’ two American Bar Association-certified schools (University of Kansas School of Law and Washburn Law School) have the option to take the bar exam in July or February.